Interested in day trading?

 What Is Day Trading?

-When people think about making money in the stock market, “day trading” is often a key phrase that pops up in many curious minds.
+When people think about making money in the stock market, day trading often comes to mind.
+But what is it?

 Day trading is the practice of buying and selling securities — primarily stocks — within the same trading day.

-Since day trading provides an opportunity to potentially generate income, it’s no surprise that many people are interested in this trading style.
-However, as with anything related to the stock market, day trading also has its downside — and it carries its own risks.
+Since day trading can potentially generate income, it’s no surprise that many people are interested in this trading style.
+But as with anything related to the stock market, day trading also has its downside … And it comes with plenty of risk.

-Here, we’ll cover day trading fundamentals, then focus on some key elements that can help you with your day trading path.
+Here, we’ll cover day trading fundamentals, then focus on some key elements that can help you navigate your day trading journey.

 Day Trading for Beginners: How It Works

-For example, if you buy 100 shares of Apple (APPL) just after the opening at 9:31 a.m., and then sell those shares at 11:30 a.m., that’s considered a day trade.
+For example, say you buy 100 shares of Company X just after the opening at 9:31 a.m.
+Then you sell those shares at 11:30 a.m. — that’s considered a day trade.

 You can also make several transactions for the same stock during the day.
-For example, you could buy 100 APPL shares at 9:31 a.m. and 100 more at 1 p.m., and then sell 200 at 3:59 p.m. before the closing bell.
-That’s also considered day trading.
+For example, you could buy 100 shares at 9:31 a.m. and 100 more at 1 p.m.
+If you then sell 200 shares at 3:59 p.m. before the closing bell, that’s also considered day trading.

 Is Day Trading Right for You?

 Naturally, we can’t answer that question for you.
-It depends on several factors, like your trading style, goals, personality, and risk tolerance.
+It depends on several factors … So think about your trading style, goals, personality, and risk tolerance.

-(It also depends on your willingness to learn and use the right tools and resources, but more on that on a minute.)
+(It also depends on your willingness to learn and use the right tools and resources, but more on that in a bit.)

-Every trading style has its own advantages and disadvantages — and depending on your personality, preferences, and goals, certain styles will fit you differently than other.
+Every trading style has its own advantages and disadvantages.
+And depending on your personality, preferences, and goals, certain styles will fit you better than others.

-Trading styles are characterized by a series of factors, including:
+Trading styles are characterized by a number of factors, including: